mmitusov/web-parser/README.md

 ### Description
 The purpose of this application is in a constant product price monitoring on the legal basis, with the following email notification in case of the price growth/decline, product name changing or assortment update.
 Web data extractor has been built with use of the following technologies: JavaScript, Node.js, Express.js, Puppeteer and Node-cron.

-### How to clone and deploy Puppeteer app on Heroku using Github
+### How to clone and deploy Puppeteer app on Heroku using Github without errors

 1. Clone this repository to your project folder;
 2. Before deploying an app make sure that that you're using '--no-sandbox' mode when launching Puppeteer.
 This can be done by passing it as an argument to your '.launch()' call: `puppeteer.launch({ args: ['--no-sandbox'] });`;